How to properly mix the adhesive mixture for tile installation?

 2. Extinguishing

 Most modern modified adhesives have powder additives (usually some polymer) added to the dry mix.
 Simply put, these additives, such as cement, are activated by hydration, but they work a little differently.
-When water is added to the cement, crystals begin to grow in the mixture and the adhesive gains its strength.
+When water is added to the cement, crystals begin to grow in the mixture and this is how the adhesive gains its strength.
 The longer the cement is exposed to water, the longer the crystals grow.
 The longer the crystals grow, the stronger the cured product will be.

 3. Final mixing of the mixture